ExpliCa: Evaluating Explicit Causal Reasoning in Large Language Models: Related Work

 \section{Related Work}

 The study of causality and its linguistic expressions garnered renewed and intensified interest, particularly in the context of evaluating the reasoning abilities of LLMs.
 Recent advancements led to the development of several specialized datasets, aimed at testing the causal reasoning of LLMs through hypothetical scenarios.
-Some studies evaluate LLMs on their ability to identify causal relations in structured data \cite{cai2023knowledge}.
-Notable works on unstructured data include CLadder \cite{jin2023cladder}, which assesses causal reasoning using questions based on formal rules; CausalBench \cite{wang2024causalbench}, used for tasks related to mathematics, coding, and textual data; and CausalNet \cite{ashwani2024cause}, which covers both causal and counterfactual questions.
-The focus of our work is on the extraction of causal events from unstructured textual data.
-Unlike in ExpliCa, the above mentioned datasets focus on implicit causal relations, which are not overtly expressed in linguistic structures.
+Notable examples include CLadder \cite{jin2023cladder}, which assesses causal reasoning using questions based on formal rules; CausalBench \cite{wang2024causalbench}, used for tasks related to mathematics, coding, and textual data; and CausalNet \cite{ashwani2024cause}, which covers both causal and counterfactual questions.
+Unlike ExpliCa, these datasets focus on implicit notions of causality, which are not overtly expressed in the linguistic structures of the text.